icaroribeiro/grupo-sia/desafio-18-06-2025/README.md

 make startup-container
 ```

-To finish the backend applications, execute the command:
+To finish the applications, execute the command:

 ```
 make shutdown-container
 ```

-#### docker-compose.yml file
+2. Run using docker-compose.yml file

-A **docker-compose.yml** file was created to run the backend application as an alternative to using the Makefile file.
+A **docker-compose.yml** file was created to run the application as an alternative to using the Makefile file.

-To run the backend application, execute the command:
+To run the application, execute the command:

 ```
 docker-compose up --build -d streamlit-app
 ```

-To finish the backend applications, execute the command:
+To finish the applications, execute the command:

 ```
 docker-compose down -v --rmi local streamlit-app